rickellis/Astro/README.md

 In addition, this fork contains one major function from the [SunCalc](https://github.com/mourner/suncalc) library by Vladimir Agafonkin that allow us to gather a variety of solar times (dawn, dusk, nadir, solar noon, golden hour, etc.)

-The original MeeusJS library is an implementation of algorithms from the second edition of 'Astronomical Algorithms of Jean Meeus'.

 Why the fork?

 Meeus is a modular multi-file library that consists of one super object with 15 child objects for each category of formulas.
-In order to arrive at a desired result you must build a "recipe" of methods, one that often feeds the result of one object into another.
+In order to arrive at a desired result you must build a "recipe" of methods.
 For example, to get solar position data using the original library required three separate function calls:

     var jdo = new A.JulianDay(new Date())
     var coord = A.EclCoord.fromWgs84(lat, lon)